 The Jameos del Agua is entered on a stone spiral staircase into the bar-restaurant in the Jameo Chico.
 A 100m long path through a 13m wide passage and across the lake leads to the Jameo Grande.
 This is the main jameo, the collapsed entrance, which was transformed into a garden with tropical plants and a turquoise-coloured pool.
 Although intended as a swimming pool by Manrique, it is not used for swimming any more.

 On the far side of the Jameo the lava tube continues.
 Here is the location of the Auditorium, the underground concert hall seating 600 people.
 The concert hall has been renovated for several years, to apply modern security standards and is now reopened.
 The acoustics is excellent, and the auditorium is regularly used for concerts, especially for the prestigious Festival of Visual Music of Lanzarote.

 The site also contains the Casa de Los Volcanes (Museum of Vulcanology).
 It explains the geologic processes which formed the Canarian Islands and this cave.

 The underground lake contains a troglobiont crab (Munidopsis polymorpha) which also live in the sea below 2,000m.
-They are called jameito in resemblance to the name of the cave.
+They are called jameito in resemblance to the name of the cave or cangrejo ciego (blind crab).
+They are the official symbol of the island and used in various promotional campaigns.
 The level of the lake is connected with the tides, as it contains actually sea water.
 The is no cave connecting sea and lake, but the lava tube continued once further and the lowest end was flooded by te rising sea level.
 The tube collapsed and the debris with its many cracks and crevices allows the sea water to flow into the cavern.